ashishvinodkumar/Detect-PII-using-LLMs/README.md

 make only_query
 ```

-### Obvious Flaws/Next Steps
+# Next Steps

 I put together this application in a few hours on a Macbook Air with no GPUs, so I had to limit myself to a TinyLlama 1 Billion Parameter model.
-Having previously built many workflows like this for various use-cases, I can confidently say that bumping up the LLM from a TinyLlama 1B to Meta's Llama3.1 8B (or other such model), which requires a single Nvidia A100 GPU, will yield incredible results for a PII classification problem with LLMs.
+Having previously built many workflows like this for various use-cases, I can confidently say that bumping up the LLM from a TinyLlama 1B to Meta's Llama3.1 8B (or other such model) will yield incredible results for a PII classification problem with LLMs.

 Furthermore, TinyLlama cannot effectively perform Chain-Of-Thought (COT) reasoning or Few-Shot-Learning, which is necessary for effectively categorizing responses in a streamlined binary output.
 As mentioned before, using Meta's Llama3.1 8B model with Few-Shot-Learning will be the ideal next step.
-We can also further control the response generation by using JSON based response guidelines, to enforce a specific formatted response such as {"PII": True/False, "Reasoning/Evidence": ''}
+We can also further control the response generation by using JSON based response guidelines, to enforce a specific formatted response such as {"PII": True/False, "Reasoning/Evidence": '...'}

 Is there an effective chunking strategy?
 The short answer is NO. However, one can make educated decisions based on the distribution of the underlying data to chunk meaningful datasets together with setting a generous text overlap.
 For this project, I mocked up data using TinyLlama 1B, which always repeatedly adds 'fictional/fake' identifiers before and after adding any PII data (for safety reasons).
 This makes chunking and effective response generation on synthetic data for PII identification a little tricky.

-Next, s there a plan for scaling this solution?
+Next, is there a plan for scaling this solution?
 Yes, the 'Inference' class can easily be wrapped inside multiple Python MultiProcessing workers, that are always active in a while True loop, until torn down.
 A next step here would be to wrap the online_query's main function in the following architecture.

 ```
 import multiprocessing as mp